Matthew Cowie is a partner in the white collar and securities litigation group in London.

 Mr Cowie focuses his practice on white collar matters relating to corruption and fraud, internal corporate investigations and government enforcement matters, defending both companies and individual clients.

-Matthew Cowie has extensive experience advising on fraud and corruption issues including internal investigations and government enforcement matters.
-Noted by Chambers UK as having an "excellent knowledge of the regulatory agencies", Matthew also advises on compliance best practices for UK and multi-national corporates, particularly with regard to anti-corruption and other corporate governance policies and procedures.
-He has broad industry sector experience, having worked on internal and government investigations in the pharmaceutical; financial institutions; defence; oil & gas; and telecoms sectors.
+Noted as having an "excellent knowledge of the regulatory agencies" (Chambers UK), he also advises on compliance best practices for UK and multi-national corporates, particularly regarding anti-corruption and other corporate governance issues.
+Mr Cowie has broad industry sector experience, having worked on internal and government investigations, inter alia, in the pharmaceutical; financial institutions; defense; oil & gas; telecoms and aviation sectors.

 Prior to moving to private practice at an international law firm in 2010, Mr Cowie served as a lead prosecutor at the UK Serious Fraud Office (SFO).
 During his eleven years at the SFO, he became known as one of the architects of the UK's early responses to international corruption and he successfully brought a number of landmark cases including: